blokaly/mib/docs/slide-03.md

 ## Hash Functions

-- Hash functions are basically used to compress a message to a fixed length digest.
+- Hash functions are basically used to compress a message to a fixed length digest
 - Secure Hash Algorithms (SHAs), SHA256
 - RACE Integrity Primitives Evaluation Message Digest (RIPMED), RIPMED160